 Were the blades pushed down all the way?
 Was the top of the blade flush with the post so the paddles would operate as designed?
 If not, the dough will not knead properly.

-Like a netted shopping bag with holes, poorly kneaded bread won’t form a strong network of gluten.
+Like a netted shopping bag with holes, poorly kneaded bread won’t form a strong gluten network.
 Without that structure, your bread may not rise evenly.

 Do the bread machine blades seem sluggish?
 As a machine ages, the belts can stretch and even break.
 Watch for that if you use your machine a lot.